MarkB19988/Glossary-of-Programming-Terms/README.md

   ###### Procedural Paradigm

-  Procedural programming is the idea/concept of using procedures.
+ The Procedural Paradigm is the idea/concept of using procedures.
 A procedure (also knows as a routine) is a set of commands that can be called from any point in the program (including being called from other procedures)

-  Procedural programming is very common to see, especially in larger projects as it has the following benefits:
+  The Procedural Paradigm is very common to see, especially in larger projects as it has the following benefits:
   * Re-Using sections of code without re-typing it
   * Easy to follow the structure and logic of the program
   * The Code is easier to edit and maintain

   This paradigm is usually how you expect a computer or a application to function, you provide the computer a set of step by step instructions and the computer carries them out in order.
-This makes procedural programming very intuitive however can sometimes be more time consuming when creating more complex functions
+This makes the Procedural Pradigm very intuitive however it can sometimes be more time consuming when creating more complex functions

   ###### Object Oriented Paradigm

-  Object oriented programming is the idea/concept of using objects that can contain data in the form of fields and code in the form of methods.
+  The Object Oriented Paradigm is the idea/concept of using objects that can contain data in the form of fields and code in the form of methods.
 A key feature of objects is that they can aceess and edit the data fields of other objects that they are linked to.
-A method in object-oriented programming is similar a procedure in procedural programming.
+A method in object-oriented programming is similar a procedure in the procedural paradigm.
 The main difference between the two is that a method is part of an object.
 In object-oriented programming, you create objects and give them properties.
 For example, a person can be seen as the object and every person has a name, age, sex ect.
 These are it's properties

   As both data and methods are combined into one object, this allows you to create mroe complex functions and programs with less code as you can re-use blueprints of objects multiple times.